FREQUENTLY ASKED QUESTIONS

 Where do TCat team's practice?

 Practice locations depend on the age of your athlete.
-All practices will be held indoors at our indoor facility or outside at Lakeside Lutheran High School (Lake Mills).
+All practices will be held indoors at our indoor facility or outside at Wallace Park (Lake Mills).
 We also have access to 3 other diamonds here in Lake Mills, Wisconsin.

 Will there be traveling throughout the summer?